lightningrodlabs/attestations/README.md

 }
 ```

 agents can claim arbitrary content about any other agent in a holochain DHT space.
-The signed headers of such
+The signed actions of such
 entries can be shared and thus that claim by be confirmed by anyone as having been said by the attester.

 ### Use cases